The Definitive Guide to Japanese Knotweed (2017 Edition)

 If your knotweed is too extreme to tackle yourself, always seek help from specialists.

-This can be a costly procedure, though, Japanese knotweed removal costs anywhere from £3,000-£5000 upwards.
+This can be a costly procedure, though, Japanese knotweed removal costs vary anywhere from £3,000-£5000 upwards.

 More Invasive Plants you may have in your Garden